 The nervousness in confession, fear in admittance of feelings, the rush of love, the excitement of initial days of dating, jealousy, possessiveness, bickering, fighting and then kissing and making up, all of these phases in love was shown in the most adorable and convincing ways.
 Lead actors, Lee Sung Kyung and Nam Joo Hyuk may be four years apart but the chemistry they brought on screen was adorable to the point that I envied them for being so much in love.

-Sportsperson’s Challenges: Sports is the backdrop of this drama and the show writers have shown as many hardships faced by athletes as possible.
+Sportsperson’s Challenges: Sports is the backdrop of this drama and the show writers have thrown light on a lot of hardships faced by athletes.
 The drama is mainly about Bok Joo who is a female weightlifter.
 Weightlifting itself is an underrated sport and in such a case having a drama based not just on weightlifting but a female weightlifter is a commendable attempt.
 However, the drama focuses not just on the struggles of Bok Joo but also Joon Hyung who is a swimmer and Shi Ho who is a rhythmic gymnast.
-The drama shows how weightlifting is an unpopular sport compared to glamorous sports like swimming and gymnast.
+The drama shows how weightlifting is an unpopular sport compared to glamorous sports like swimming and gymnastics.
 But popular or unpopular, every sportsperson has his own set of trials that we rarely get to see.
 Though the writers did a good job depicting Joong Hyung’s set of struggles, they took a rather obvious option of an eating disorder for a rhythmic gymnast.
 I am sure gymnasts have more problems than what’s on their platter.
 Nevertheless, that was the least of my concerns when it came to the overall content.

 Slow Start: The first few episodes go into showing the daily life of athletes.
 Though it was necessary to give a background of the characters, it was too bland.
 After episode 2, I was contemplating if I wanted to continue watching this show or not.
 The story picks pace after episode 3 and though it slumps a few times, it does manage to pick instantly and move forward with fervour.